Without animals and plants, our lives would not be possible. I wanted to share ten ideas on how we can save wildlife.

 If you need to use some agricultural products such as pesticides and fertilizers, it is always advisable to use eco-friendly products.

-Wildlife can be significantly affected by pesticides, especially when they eat sprayed plants or polluted water.
-Most of these pesticides pose a secondary poisoning threat and, in some instances, can run into underground water or rivers and streams.
+Pesticides can significantly affect wildlife, especially when they eat sprayed plants or polluted water.
+Most of these pesticides pose a secondary poisoning threat and, sometimes, can run into underground water or rivers and streams.

-It is also very possible that some wild animals are sprayed directly, which can be deadly.
+It is also possible that some wild animals are sprayed directly, which can be deadly.

-To save wildlife, you have to make sure you are using eco-friendly products.
+To save wildlife, you must make sure you are using eco-friendly products.
 The other thing to note is that some chemicals can get introduced into the food cycle, eventually harming you.

 Feed Birds and Wild Animals

-During some seasons of the year, food and water supply can be scarce, which puts some birds and wild animals at risk.
+During some seasons, food and water supply can be scarce, which puts some birds and wild animals at risk.
 In this case, you can feed them and offer water in your yard.
 There are some animals that you should never feed.

 Avoid dangerous animals such as coyotes and some mammals such as deer and raccoons.
-These animals can become dependent on humans for food and can also bring in more deadly predators to your yard.
+These animals can become dependent on humans for food, bringing more deadly predators to your yard.

 Make Your Home Friendly to Wildlife

-In most cases, garbage contains dangerous wastes that can harm wild animals.
-For this reason, make sure to secure trash in shelters or cans with lock lids.
+In most cases, garbage contains dangerous wastes that can harm wild animals, for this reason, secure trash in shelters or cans with lock lids.

 I use these to secure my trash can lids.
 They come in a two-pack and are inexpensive.
 Pet food should be stored indoors, with pets fed indoors.
 This will make sure your home doesn’t attract wild animals at night.